Likoni: The Likoni Massacres

 In the autumn of 1997, six policemen were killed when local raiders armed with traditional weapons and guns rampaged through the area.
 A police station and outpost were destroyed, along with many market stalls and offices.
 Many non-local Kenyans were either killed or maimed, as the raiders targeted the Luo, Luhya, Kamba and Kikuyu communities.
 It was estimated that ten police officers and thirty-seven raiders were killed in the clashes based on testimony to the Akiwumi Commission of Inquiry.
 The remainder of fatalities were in the local community.

 In popular culture

 In the science fiction video game Halo 2, Likoni is the location of a 26th-century slum known as Old Mombasa.
-Although the area is heavily built-up with aging offices and apartments constructed centuries prior, the area also exhibits many examples of even older, more traditional Muslim and Portuguese architecture, a style modeled after Old Town Makadara on Mombasa Island.
+Although the area is heavily built-up with aging offices and apartments constructed centuries prior, the area also exhibits many examples of even older, more traditional Muslim and Portuguese architecture.
+This is a style modeled after Old Town Makadara on Mombasa Island.